lukedavisseo/fuzzzy_st/README.md

-# Flou
+# Fuzzzy ST
  A fuzzy matching tool

 ## Intro
-Flou is a fuzzy matching tool designed to match strings from a given dataset to aid a variety of content and technical SEO tasks.
+Fuzzzy ST is a fuzzy matching tool designed to match strings from a given dataset to aid a variety of content and technical SEO tasks.
 It will use fuzzy matching libraries and Python to do this.

 ## Quick instructions

 1. Create a CSV with at least one column of strings (URLs, titles, headings)
-2. Upload that CSV to Flou
+2. Upload that CSV to Fuzzzy ST
 3. Select the column you want to use for matching
 4. Enter a list of strings you want to match against the list from your CSV
 5. Click Generate